 - A comprehensive CV, (see CV Guidance Note in Appendix 1 of this Booklet); - A completed Key Capabilities Form, setting out specific examples demonstrating each capability.
-An overview of the relevant key competencies for this role, and the Key Capabilities Form, are provided in Appendix 2 of this Booklet; and

-• A short cover letter (no more than one page in length) outlining why you wish to be considered for the post.
+An overview of the relevant key competencies for this role, and the Key Capabilities Form, are provided in Appendix 2 of this Booklet; and - A short cover letter (no more than one page in length) outlining why you wish to be considered for the post.

-The deadline for the receipt of applications is 3.00pm on 21st May 2025 and late applications will not be considered.
+The deadline for the receipt of applications is 3:00pm on 4th of June 2025 and late applications will not be considered.